Questions that would probably be asked frequently

 avoid if you follow a few simple tips for enjoying your time on ISC:

-- Only play people you know, or those who identify themselves as NSA members (The antisocial jerks and cheaters usually don't identify themselves).
+- Only play people you know, or those who identify themselves as NASPA/NSA/tournament members (The antisocial jerks and cheaters usually don't identify themselves).

 You can view our Club Roster to see ISC handles of club members.

-- Avoid players who's "Number of Unfinished Games" is Medium or higher (this almost always indicates someone who will quit if they are losing)
+- Avoid players whose "Number of Unfinished Games" is Medium or higher (this almost always indicates someone who will quit if they are losing),

 - Use the "Buddy List" feature on ISC to keep track of people you want to play with